tomoyaf/logifai/README.md

 - "What went wrong with the API call?"

 Claude automatically searches your captured logs and responds with context.

+#### Log References — keep your prompts small

+Instead of pasting hundreds of log lines into Claude, use **log references**:

+1. Select error lines in the Web UI
+2. Click **Copy Ref** — a compact URI like `logifai://a1b2c3d4:42,50-55` is copied
+3. Paste into Claude Code — Claude fetches only those lines automatically

+This keeps your prompt small and your context window free for deeper analysis.

 ## How It Works